jlmcgraw/pure-function-decorators/README.md

 - **Dependency purity enforcement** &mdash; verify that functions only call other decorated or safelisted pure functions by walking the bytecode or AST.

 These ideas could live alongside the existing decorators as optional opt-in guards so projects can combine them to match their definition of purity.

+## Frequently asked questions

+### Can these decorators be enabled globally, like `perl`'s `strict` pragma?

+No. Python does not provide a hook that automatically wraps every function that is imported or defined after a module loads.
+The decorators in this project operate by returning a new callable, so each target function (or method) has to be wrapped explicitly.
+You can build your own helpers that iterate over a module or class and decorate selected callables, but the library cannot apply itself universally without the caller opting in on a per-function basis.